Androz2091/discord-giveaways/README.md

 });
 ```

-You can [access giveaway properties](https://github.com/Androz2091/discord-giveaways#access-giveaway-properties-in-messages) in all these messages (except for the "units" object).
+You can [access giveaway properties](https://github.com/Androz2091/discord-giveaways#access-giveaway-properties-in-messages) in all these messages.

 And for the `reroll()` function: